MKotlov789/task-tracker/README.md

 # Task Tracker

-Task Tracker is a comprehensive application that manages tasks and sends notifications to users.
-This repository serves as the central hub for the Task Tracker project, orchestrating the core components.
+Task Tracker is an application where гsers can create, edit, and delete tasks.
+It enables user registration, authentication and implements user data validation.
+Additionally, it provides daily notifications summarizing completed and pending tasks and sends email notifications upon registration.
+The project comprises three microservices, each with distinct functionality.

 ## Overview

 The Task Tracker system consists of the following microservices:

-The Task Tracker application provides a complete solution for task management and notifications.
-It consists of the following key components:

-- **[Task Tracker Backend](https://github.com/MKotlov789/task-tracker-backend):** This service provides provides RESTful API endpoints for tasks, user registration, login, and more.
-It also handles authentication using JWT tokens and integrates with Kafka for sending welcoming emails to newly registered users.
+- **[Task Tracker Backend](https://github.com/MKotlov789/task-tracker-backend):** This service provides provides RESTful API endpoints for task management, user registration, login, and more.
+It also handles authentication using JWT tokens and integrates with [Task Tracker Email Sender](https://github.com/MKotlov789/task-tracker-email-sender) using Apache Kafka for sending welcoming emails to newly registered users.
 Additionally, it implements custom validation for email, username, and password.

 - **[Task Tracker Email Scheduler](https://github.com/MKotlov789/task-tracker-email-scheduler):** Task Tracker Email Scheduler is responsible for scheduling and dispatching daily task notifications to users.
-It collaborates seamlessly with [Task Tracker Email Sender](https://github.com/MKotlov789/task-tracker-email-sender) to deliver these notifications effectively.
-It utilizes Java, Spring Framework, Apache Kafka, and Spring Scheduler.
+It collaborates with [Task Tracker Email Sender](https://github.com/MKotlov789/task-tracker-email-sender) to deliver these notifications.

 - **[Task Tracker Email Sender](https://github.com/MKotlov789/task-tracker-email-sender):** Task Tracker Email Sender is tasked with sending email notifications based on incoming Kafka messages.
-It receives welcoming emails from [Task Tracker Backend](https://github.com/MKotlov789/task-tracker-backend) and scheduled notification messages from Task Tracker Email Scheduler.
-It relies on Java, Spring Framework, Apache Kafka, and Spring Mail.
+It receives welcoming emails from [Task Tracker Backend](https://github.com/MKotlov789/task-tracker-backend) and scheduled notification messages from [Task Tracker Email Scheduler](https://github.com/MKotlov789/task-tracker-email-scheduler).

 ## Technologies Used
 ### Common Technologies for All Services